Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 things off the ground.
 He found that the existing ufunc infrastructure was not flexible enough for work he had planned involving [Generalized universal functions](https://numpy.org/doc/stable/reference/c-api/generalized-ufuncs.html) (gufuncs for short) so he wrote new machinery from scratch.
-Ufuncs and gufuncs created with the new machinery live in a separate extension module from those created with the old machinery [].
-It will be a great win in terms of simplifying `scipy.special`'s build process when all ufuncs can be moved over to the new infrastructure but in the short term there was a problem.
+Ufuncs and gufuncs created with the new machinery live in a separate extension module from those created with the old machinery.[^7] It will be a great win in terms of simplifying `scipy.special`'s build process when all ufuncs can be moved over to the new infrastructure but in the short term there was a problem.